 PNF stretching techniques are usually performed with a partner and involved both passive movements and active (concentric and isometric) muscle actions.

-Although there are thoughts that PNF stretching is superior to others stretching methods, evidence hasn’t been consistently shown.
-It’s also worth noting that PNF stretching is often seen as impractical as a lot of stretches require a partner and expertise.
+Although there are thoughts that PNF stretching is superior to other stretching methods, evidence hasn’t been consistently shown.
+It’s also worth noting that PNF stretching is often seen as impractical as a lot of stretches require a physical therapist (or partner) and expertise.
 Back in January 2018, we wrote a blog post discussing the differences between some of the different stretching methods called Static stretching vs. dynamic stretching: Which is the best?